pjf/pjf.github.io/tech/_posts/2014-03-21-why-diversity-is-hard-to-achieve.md

 ---
 title: Why diversity in tech is so hard to achieve
 keywords: confoo feminism diversity tech foss
 description: "Speaking at a conference *should* be about the tech.
 It *shouldn't* be about worrying if you're going to be harassed, belittled, shunned, stared at, made fun of, or worse.
-Outreach is not playing favourites; outreach is simply saying: "Hey, there's are others like you.
+Outreach is not playing favourites; outreach is simply saying: Hey, there's are others like you.
 That lack of diversity you see isn't because the people here suck, that's just a historical artefact."
 ---

 {% fancybox right /images/tech/anna-facebook-post.png %}